AndreaBoarini/PARCO-Computing-2026-244129/README.md

 > This feature is initially disabled.

 # Plotting the results
-Once the complete `time_results.csv` and `cache_results.csv` files are obtained, the data analysis and the plotting of the results can be conducted.
-The `data_analysis_and_plotting.py` script is encharged of this process.
+Once the complete `final_time_results.csv` and `final_cache_results.csv` files are obtained, and stored in `results/`, the data analysis and the plotting of the results can be conducted.
+In the `script/` folder different `.py` scripts for different plots can be found.
+The plots generated are then stored in the `plots/` folder.
+Some of the possible plots are:
+- optimal chunk search to identify the best chunk for each matrix --> invoke from the root `python3 script/optimal_chunk_search.py`
+- speedup for all matrices with the best chunksize already configurated --> invoke from the root `pyhton3 script/plot_speedup.py`
+- LLC miss rate as number of threads increases --> invoke from the root `pyhton3 script/LLC_miss_rate.py`
+- strong scaling with the best schedule for different dimension classes --> invoke from the root `pyhton3 script/class_speedup.py`
 It's important to remark again that this automation is effective only after the complete `.csv` files are generated, otherwise there wouldn't be sufficient information to plot charts and to make performance comparisons for all the different aspects as originally intended.

 > [!CAUTION]
-> Do NOT run `data_analysis_and_plotting.py` in the cluster environment, instead, run it locally.
+> Do NOT run any pyhton script for plotting on the cluster environment, instead, run it locally.
 > This program uses `pandas` as a dependency, module that currently is not available to be imported in the cluster yet.
 If ran anyway the cluster python's interpreter
 > will generate errors for not recognizing the import of the latter.
+Pyhton version used: 3.14.0.

-The resulting images of the plots generated can be found in `results/`.
-Note that they'll be the same of the ones used in `report.pdf` for results explanation.
+The resulting images of the plots generated can be found in `plots/`.
+Note that some of them will be the same of the ones used in `Boarini-244129-D1.pdf` for results explanation.
-Any run of the project will cause an **overwriting** both on the `.csv` and `.png` files which eventually will lead to different observable results than those reported on `report.pdf` (if same inputs are used, the difference between the values although is minimal and does not affect on the conclusions of the research).
+Any run of the project will cause an **overwriting** both on the `.csv` and `.png` files which eventually will lead to different observable results than those reported
+(if same inputs are used, the difference between the values although is minimal and does not affect on the conclusions of the research).

 # Job submission
 The Job submission is entrusted to the `scripts/run_job.pbs` script.
-It will essentially, instantiate a job with the required specifications for the project to run and will execute the simulation script.
+It will essentially, instantiate a job with the required specifications for the project to run and will execute the simulations script.
 The `.pbs` script will take care to load the modules cited above automatically.
+Once in the root directory of the project:
 ```
-isntruction to actually run the script`
+cd script/
+qsub run_job.pbs
 ```
+This command will call both `final_time_results.sh` and `cache_final_results.sh` to start the simulations.

+> [!NOTE]
+> The Job script is encharged of loading the module `gcc-9.1.0` and `perf` by itself.